canjs/canjs/view/bindings/doc/input-checkbox.md

 Cross binds the checked property to a true or false value.

-@param {can.Mustache.key} KEY A named value in the current scope.
+@param {can.mustache.key} KEY A named value in the current scope.

 @param {String} [TRUEVALUE] Used to set the checked value of `KEY`.